 Stories for Earth is a climate change podcast.
 Created by Forrest Brown, Stories for Earth seeks to foster hope and emotional resilience by discussing cultural narratives that contain parallels and takeaways to our current predicament.
 Cultural narratives provide stories for our past, present, and future, and Stories for Earth critically engages with these narratives through all mediums.

-Stories for Earth is written and produced in Alpharetta, Georgia in the United States of America on the historic lands of the Muscogee (Creek) people.
-The United States later committed genocide against the Cherokee, Muscogee, Seminole, Chickasaw, Choctaw, and Ponca peoples during the Trail of Tears under the direction of Andrew Jackson, a former US senator from Tennessee and the seventh president of the United States.
+Stories for Earth is written and produced in Alpharetta, Georgia in the United States of America on the ancestral lands of the Cherokee people.
+The United States committed genocide against the Cherokee, Muscogee (Creek), Seminole, Chickasaw, Choctaw, and Ponca peoples during the Trail of Tears under the direction of President Andrew Jackson.

 Diversity statement and acknowledgement of environmental racism

 We are committed to examining stories from a wide variety of backgrounds, especially stories from historically oppressed and marginalized communities and from people who are regularly excluded from the climate conversation.
 We recognize that indigenous people, people of color, and people from the Global South have had the least impact on the environment, yet they suffer the most from environmental destruction now and stand to suffer the most in the future.
 We believe that studying stories from these people is essential to imagining a more equitable and sustainable world, as there is no climate justice without racial justice.

 My name is Forrest Brown, and I founded Stories for Earth in the summer of 2019.
 As a writer and lifelong lover of stories, I never suspected my two biggest interests might have something to do with fighting climate change.
 That is, until one day when I came across an article about an interesting class at the University of Washington Bothell.